 With easy train rides from anywhere in the city with a train station, day trips from Paris are a simple idea to experience a different side of France.
 Here are our top picks.

-Best Day Trips from Paris, France
+Best Day Trips From Paris

-The Palace of Versailles
+1. The Palace of Versailles (Château de Versailles)

 See Related: 11 Famous Hotels in Paris

-- Train – The train from Paris to Disneyland departs from Charles De Gaulle Etoile station and arrives at Marne-la-Valle.
-There is a train that leaves the station every 15 minutes and a one-way ticket costs €15.
+- Train – The 45-minute train from Paris to Disneyland Paris departs from Charles De Gaulle Etoile station and arrives at Marne-la-Valle.
+There is a train that leaves the station every 15 minutes.

-- Bus – Your first option is to get the Express Bus ticket also includes a ticket to Disneyland Park.
-However, if you leave straight from the airport, take the Magic Shuttle Bus for €23.
+- Bus – Your first option is to get the Express Bus ticket, which also includes a ticket to Disneyland Park.
+However, if you’re leaving straight from Charles du Gaulle Airport (CDG), take the Magical Shuttle bus.

-- Disneyland Park is open from 10:00 AM to 7:30 PM
+- Disneyland Park is open from 10:00 AM to 7:30 PM.

-- The Walt Disney Studio Park is open from 10:00 AM to 7:30 PM
+- The Walt Disney Studio Park is open from 10:00 AM to 7:30 PM.

 See Related: Best Theme Parks in Europe